 The fresh water reservoir can be drained by simply opening the drain cock.
 Don't forget to close the cock when draining is complete.

-Note: The fresh water reservoir may be equipped with an optional thermal valve which is set to open at about 35°F, thereby automatically draining the reservoir in near-freezing temperatures.
+Note: The fresh water reservoir is equipped with a thermal valve which is set to open at about 35°F, thereby automatically draining the reservoir in near-freezing temperatures.

 CLEANING CABINET